Send the link below via email or IMCopy

 - must be vetted (review credentials)

 - can be fired by President (no approval)

-- diverse group (age, gender, race, and sometimes party)
+- usually a diverse group (age, gender, race, sometimes

 The Cabinet Departments